HalbFettKaese/WireframeDisplay/README.md

 # WireframeDisplay
- A small resource pack that makes it easy to create and display wireframes that look like vanilla.
+ A small resource pack that makes it easy to create and display wireframes of any size that look like those in vanilla.

 ![2024-09-29_00 41 54](https://github.com/user-attachments/assets/c8f58cc7-d075-4c84-8fa7-8e612ae91fd5)

 ## Spawning a wireframe display